rasmussiljander/self-learning/README.md

 A simple deep learning project, training a convolutional neural network from scratch to classify images into circles, squares, or triangles.
 The project serves as a quick review of CNNs and helps me refresh what I already learned in school and have something similar that I have implemented in my own.

+### Finnish Domestic Migration Analysis
+`finnish-domestic-migration/`

+An analysis into domestic migration flows inside Finland.
+The project was done as part of a network analysis course.
+The progress report in `docs/` has interesting images about various migration insights in Finland over 2020 and throughout the past 40 years.

 ### Food Orders Forecasting

 A very simple SARIMA project that was completed as a task part of a summer internship application in 2021.
 The project was completed locally but migrated to this repo in 2024.